 Today is Equal Pay Day for Black women.
-That means the average Black woman has to work all of last year, plus the past 7 months and 22 days, to earn what a White man earned last year.
+That means the average Black woman had to work all of last year, plus the past 7 months and 13 days, to earn what a White man earned last year.

 Let that sink in.

-Conduct a pay equity analysis: The first step toward pay equity is to be honest about where your company stands.
-See how different ethnic and gender groups compare to the average, and to one another.
-Drill down to see how this compares for people in the same department, and in the same roles.
 Rather than justifying discrepancies by seniority, experience, and education, consider the responsibilities and impact each employee has and whether their compensation reflects that.
-If not, make a plan for strategic adjustments and communicate it with employees so they know what to expect.
+If not, make a plan for fair pay adjustments and communicate it with employees so they know what to expect.

-Women shouldn’t have to work 15 months to earn what men earned in 12 months.
-And Black women shouldn’t have to work nearly 20 months to earn what White men earned in 12 months.
-At the rate we’re going, the gender pay gap won’t close until 2059.
-You can right these wrongs at your own organization by committing to pay equity and doing the work to close wage gaps.
-In doing so, you show people their true value, and raise the bar for all organizations in our competitive talent market.
+A Black woman typically loses $946,120 over a 40-year career.
+She would need to work nearly 26 years longer than the white, non-Hispanic man retiring at age 60 to close the lifetime wage gap.
+You can help right this wrong at your own organization by committing to pay equity and doing the work to close wage gaps.
+In doing so, you show people their true value, and raise the bar for all organizations.